Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Appendix

-Figure.~\ref{sf1}(a) shows the deviation from the quantized charge transport ($Q_{2\pi}$) for the 24-site triangular lattice at half-filling when the flux-pumping time is too small ($T=0.05~\mu$s (red stars), $T=0.1~\mu$s (blue dots) for $J=30~M$Hz) or too large ($T=10~\mu$s) compared to optimum time which is around $T=1.32~\mu$s.
-The corresponding band-structure following the injected flux (as shown in Fig.~\ref{f2}(a)) is shown in Fig.~\ref{sf1}(b), there is a band gap for the relevant bands as is shown by the black circles, and which give the same time scale as the optimum time $T=1.32~\mu$ for $|J|=30~M$Hz.
+Figure.~\ref{sf1}(a) shows the deviation from the quantized charge transport ($Q_{2\pi}$) for the 24-site triangular lattice at half-filling when the flux-pumping time is too small ($T=0.05~\mu$s (red stars), $T=0.1~\mu$s (blue dots) for $J=30~$MHz) or too large ($T=10~\mu$s) compared to optimum time which is around $T=1.32~\mu$s.
+For very fast ramping speed the system will be excited out of its ground state manifold, which breaks the quantized transport.

+For these relatively small finite size systems, a large time also causes issues because one then adiabatically crosses non-topological gaps that are opened due to finite size effects.
+This can be seen in the many body level diagram of Fig. 4(b).

+Following the general wisdom of adiabatic pumping, for initial state prepared as the ground state at $\phi=0$, we will need to follow the path illustrated by the blue dots; the first relevant anti-crossing is indicated by the black circle.
+The time scale required to cross this finite size gap diabatically is consistent with the optimum time $T=1.32~\mu$s found numerically for $|J|=30~$MHz.